 For a well-rounded toolkit to be able to perform a variety of tasks, stock up with these tools:

-Drill: A drill is inarguably one of the most essential tools in your toolkit.
+Drill: A drill is an essential tool in your toolkit.
 There are many varieties available, but a cordless concrete hammer drill is the most ideal for heavy-duty work.

-Wrenches: Crescent and Allen wrenches are non-negotiable tools in your arsenal.
-Make sure that you have a variety of sizes to deal with different fixtures.
+Wrenches: Crescent and Allen wrenches are non-negotiable tools.
+So, ensure that you have a variety of sizes to deal with different fixtures.

-Hammer: This versatile and widely used tool is perhaps the most obvious tool in the list.
-Opt for a carpenter style hammer, which makes for an all-purpose tool.
+Hammer: This versatile tool is perhaps the most obvious tool in the list.
+Also, opt for a carpenter style hammer, which makes for an all-purpose tool.

 Electric Testers: As a technician, working with electricity is inevitable.
-You can select a multi-purpose electrical tester or a simple one, depending on your needs.
+Of course, you can select a multi-purpose electrical tester or a simple one.

 Leveler: This will ensure you install air conditioners, thermostats, or furnaces in a uniform manner.